saoasuna/Employee-Database/README.md

 # Employee-Database
-mock database

-entries are organized using a hashtable
+Mock data GUI: entries are organized using a hashtable